DC Angel Investors: Hidden Tips for Startup Success

 Building Relationships

-- Seek Advice First: Approach potential investors for guidance or feedback before discussing investment opportunities; this helps build trust and demonstrates respect for their expertise.
+- Seek Advice First: Approach potential investors for guidance or Feedback before discussing investment opportunities; this helps build trust and demonstrates respect for their expertise.

 - Invite Them to Events: If you host events such as product launches or community gatherings, invite DC angel investors as guests; this gives them insight into your operations while fostering relationships outside formal settings.